-3. You Got Hurt On The Job
+3. You Got Hurt on the Job

 Getting seriously injured at work is one of the most difficult things that you can experience.
 Sometimes it can mean a loss of income if the injury is serious, alongside ongoing medical bills.
 And it can damage your relationship with your employer.

-The first thing to do is find somebody who is willing to fight on your behalf.
+The first thing to do is to find somebody who is willing to fight on your behalf.
 For example, you can get help at Brown & Crouppen on work-health matters.
 Mediation is usually necessary, unfortunately, because your employer’s insurance company will try to avoid paying out.
 And this can be devastating while you’re ill.
 After all, you need some restitution to pay for lost income and medical bills.

 You don’t want to end your career under a mountain of medical debt without any restitution.
 If you get hurt, take any legal advice you can.

-4. You Messed Up And It Screwed Over Your Team
+4. You Messed up and It Screwed Over Your Team

 We all make mistakes from time to time.
 But you made a mistake, and it was a big one.
 For instance, you lost sensitive company information.
 Or you were quoted saying something damaging about your business by the press.
-It’s something that happens to even the most experienced people in business.
-But when it happens it feels like you’re all alone.
+It’s something that happens to even the most experienced people in the business.
+But when it happens, it feels like you’re all alone.
 So what can you do about it?

 The next step is to find ways to minimize the impact of the error.
 This will depend on the situation, of course.
 Then tell your bosses how you plan to avoid something similar ever happening again.

-5. Other People Keep Taking Credit For Your Work
+5. Other People Keep Taking Credit for Your Work

 Working in a team has its advantages and disadvantages.
-On the one hand, you’re spending a lot of time with other people, which is good for those who like company.
+On the one hand, you’re spending a lot of time with other people, which is good for those who like the company.
 On the other, you’re beholden to their lack of effort, and even office politics.
 Perhaps you’re working really hard on a project, but a colleague keeps taking all the credit.
 What should you do?

 The best way to defend against others taking credit for your work is to update your boss regularly on what you’re doing.
 Make sure there’s no doubt in their mind who has ownership of the project.
 Colleagues may try to steal the limelight in meetings.
 But your boss should instinctively know who is driving the project forward.